liferay/liferay-docs/en/user/articles-dxp/160-segmentation-and-personalization/09-ab-testing/06-publishing-ab-test-variants.markdown

 ![Figure 2: Once you've published a Variant, the A/B test is complete.](../../../images-dxp/ab-test-complete.png)

-In cases where you'd like to publish an alternative Variant that was not declared a winner, select the Variant from the A/B Test panel and click *Publish*.
+If you want to publish a Variant that was not declared a winner, select the Variant from the A/B Test panel and click *Publish*.
 You can select *Discard Test* to ignore the A/B test recommendations and keep the currently published Control Page.

 The most productive Variant is now available to all users who visit the Page.